craftingcity/The-Known-World/Prenotes Aug 13 24.md

 	- Val Dalm, Plot Foreman (fuck me we got canned. and really it's your fault asshole.)
 	- Edgars Banchi, Carriage Driver (OMG thank fuck, I missed you and these new guys are asses)

 Their allegiance to WSS has been broken, as "the employees have failed to report for duty".
-They were replaced in
+They were replaced in operations and formally unemployed by WSS.

 #### Web Spun Solutions, Who are you?
-Web Spun Solutions is registered as an Independent Mining Company owned by one "Homer Forgekin"
+Web Spun Solutions is registered as an Independent Mining Company owned by one "Homer Forgekin".
+As an IMC, they must have a noble sponsor; WSS is sponsored by [[Hanzbrin Franx]].

+##### Homer
+Homer is not a real person.
+The name Homer Forgekin is a direct reference to the true supplier for WSS, [[Forgehome]].

+Homer has never been seen, the documents referencing him "simply appeared overnight" - he lives in room 417 of an apartment complex ("Copperrock Homing") on the outskirts of the city center, and again, has never been seen by any neighbors.
+His apartment is furnished, but completely unlived within.
+No food, clothes, or personal items are found.
+The entire room is covered in a thin dust.

+##### Hanzbrin
+Hanzbrin is a valued son of the Franx House, and is likely a lead towards the 'Metallics Supplement Group', the members of Franx and Tazalty who are in dealings with members of the Underdark.
+He spends a majority of his time performing high-level operations at the Filtered Gem Bed and Bar in a private room he has permanently rented as his office.
+He will rarely deal with things in person, preferring to communicate by mail to his lackeys.

 ### What happened?